 So in the Palais des Beaux Arts, it housed digital, browser-based art and research on the histories of media.

 And, with digital transformations from past to present… Bernhard Garnicnig and Seth Weiner share their stories of collaborative digital media publishing practices.

-When Max and I were walking to see Belvedere Palace, we instantly knew that the area was huge… as it took a while to get from one corner to the actual entrance.
+When Paul and I were walking to see Belvedere Palace, we instantly knew that the area was huge… as it took a while to get from one corner to the actual entrance.

 And, once we entered, we were met with a large, lush pretty garden… a central lake and this amazing view of the Palace…

 Yet, there’s more!
 That was the Upper Palace section, and there’s also a Lower Palace section too…